Sailing Holidays in Devon

-Berry Head is also home to the smallest, deepest lighthouse, which is perched at the highest geographical point in the British Isles!
-Built in 1906, its white light can be seen for 14 nautical miles
+Berry Head is also home to the smallest, deepest lighthouse, which is perched at the highest geographical point in the British Isles.

-As with any voyage, the weather, wind and tides will be your ultimate masters so no destinations are guaranteed.
-However, we do promise that our Devon Weekend Sail breaks will show this county off in a new light and leave you with some amazing memories.
+As with any voyage, the weather, wind and tides will be your ultimate masters, so no destinations are guaranteed.
+However, we do promise that our Devon sailing breaks will show this county off in a new light.